 His good form continued the following year and he scored against arch-rivals Southampton in a 1-1 draw at Fratton Park but with Pompey desperate for funds to stay afloat, Ward was sold to Palace for £400,000, having made 96 appearances for his hometown club.

-He has since surpassed that total in SE25, and finished the 2016/17 season as the club's record Premier League appearance holder in history, with 141 to his name.
+He has since surpassed that total in SE25, and finished the 2016/17 season as the club's record Premier League appearance holder, and has over 150 to his name.